-Join Harbingers’ Magazine for a 10-day journalism conference in Nagasaki and Hiroshima, from August 2 to 13, 2025.
+Join Harbingers’ Magazine conference in Japan.
+August 2-13, 2025.

 On August 6 and 9, 1945, the Japanese cities of Hiroshima and Nagasaki were devastated by the world’s first and only wartime use of nuclear weapons.